DanielKilla1/spy1/ReadMe.md

 ## Overview

-This application simulates a trading strategy for SPY (S&P 500 ETF) with the following rules:
+This application simulates a trading strategy for SPY (S&P 500 ETF) using 5-minute candle data, with the following rules:

+### First Trade of the Day (9:30 AM Candle)
-1. Enter a trade on the first candle of the day if:
+1. Enter a trade on the first candle at or after market open (9:30 AM ET) if:
-   - The candle range (high - low) is at least 2.0 points
+   - The candle range (high - low) is at least the selected range requirement
    - If close > previous day's close: enter a long position
    - If close < previous day's close: enter a short position

-2. Exit conditions:
+2. Exit conditions for first trade:
-   - ATR-Based Stop Loss System:
+   - RSI-Based Exit Strategy:
-     - Uses Average True Range (ATR) to set dynamic stop losses based on market volatility
+     - Uses Relative Strength Index (RSI) to determine exit points based on overbought/oversold conditions
-     - Configurable ATR multiplier (0.5x to 3.0x) to adjust stop distance
+     - Configurable RSI overbought and oversold levels
-     - Configurable ATR period (5 to 30) for calculating ATR values
+     - Configurable RSI period for calculation
-     - Monthly Profit Protection ensures you never lose more than a configurable percentage of monthly profits
-     - Minimum Risk-Reward filter ensures you only take trades with favorable probability
+   - Default Strategy: Exit when the market open candle's high/low is breached
    - Profit target: Configurable profit target (default: 20 points)
-   - End of trading day if neither stop loss nor profit target is hit
+   - Market close (4:00 PM ET) if neither stop loss nor profit target is hit

+### Additional Trades (Breakout Strategy)
+1. Enter additional trades throughout the day if:
+   - For Short: Current bar breaks the low of the previous N bars (configurable) by X points (configurable, default: 0.5 points)
+   - For Long: Current bar breaks the high of the previous N bars (configurable) by X points (configurable, default: 0.5 points)

+2. Exit conditions for additional trades:
+   - For Short: Exit if price breaks the high of the previous two bars
+   - For Long: Exit if price breaks the low of the previous two bars
+   - Alternate exit: If no stop loss is triggered, exit when price breaks previous bar's high (for shorts) or low (for longs)
+   - Profit target: Same as first trade (configurable from 0.1 to 30 points)
+   - Market close (4:00 PM ET) if no exit condition is met

 ## Features

 - Year-by-year backtesting using real historical SPY data
 - Highly adjustable trading parameters:
   - Range requirement (0 to 3 points)
-  - Profit target (0.1 to 30 points with extremely fine-grained options)
+  - Profit target (0.1 to 30 points with fine-grained options)
-  - Advanced ATR-based stop loss system:
-    - Adjustable ATR multiplier (0.5x to 3.0x)
+  - RSI-based exit parameters:
-    - Configurable ATR period (5 to 30 periods)
+    - RSI period (7 to 28)
-  - Profit Protection System:
-    - Monthly profit tracking to prevent losing more than your month's gains
-    - Configurable profit protection levels (25%, 50%, 75%, or 100% of monthly profit)
-    - Risk-reward minimum requirements (1:1 to 3:1) to ensure favorable trade probability
+    - Overbought level (65 to 85)
+    - Oversold level (15 to 35)
+  - Trades per day options (1, 5, 10, or unlimited)
+  - Position size options ($100, $1,000, or $10,000)
+  - Additional trade parameters:
+    - Breakout requirement (0.1 to 1.5 points)
+    - Bars lookback (1 to 5 bars)
+- Trading strictly during market hours (9:30 AM - 4:00 PM ET)
+- Military time (24-hour) format to avoid AM/PM confusion
 - Interactive price charts with entry and exit points
-- Performance comparison between the strategy and buy & hold
 - Detailed trading statistics (returns, drawdown, win rate, etc.)
 - Trade-by-trade breakdown with P&L information
+- Monthly performance analytics

 ## File Structure

 - `index.html`: Main HTML structure
 - `styles.css`: CSS styling for the application
 - `script.js`: JavaScript code containing the simulation logic and visualization
+- `debug.js`: Debugging utilities to help verify application functionality
+- `debug.html`: Debug console to test and verify components
-- `SPY_full_1hour_adjsplit.txt`: Real historical SPY 1-hour candle data file
+- `SPY_full_5min_adjsplit.txt`: Real historical SPY 5-minute candle data file

 ## How to Run